Okyasoft/Okyasoft.com/README.md

 Okyasoft.com
 ============

-Source of the Okyasoft.com Website.
+Source code of the Okyasoft.com Website.
 Hosted on Google App Engine using Python runtime.